andreasabel/inCode/entry/introduction-to-singletons-1.md

 Let’s start with a very common Haskell trick that most learn early in their Haskelling journey: the [phantom type](https://wiki.haskell.org/Phantom_type).

-Phantom types in Haskell are a very easy way to add a layer of “type safety” for your types and DSL’s.
+Phantom types in Haskell are a very simple way to add a layer of “type safety” for your types and DSL’s.
 It helps you restrict what values functions can take and encode pre- and post-conditions directly into your types.

 For example, in